Tell me everything about my Patrol

 Interior:

-There is buttons for electric windows on the driver's side, but only the front windows are electric the rear passenger doors are winded windows. what do I make of that?
+There is buttons for electric windows on the driver's side, but only the front windows are electric :confused: the rear passenger doors are winded windows. what do I make of that?
 On the same panel there are buttons for the side mirrors adjustment(working) and the doors' central locking (working).
 Would that mean the rear passenger windows were modified?

 There is a set of guages mounted top of the rearview mirror: Indicating body Roll, Incline, height above sealevel.
 Is that standard?